LashcaPieterse/Simplify/docs/get-packages-schema-review.md

 ## Sync contract

-- Scheduled syncs call `GET /v2/packages` hourly.
+- Scheduled syncs call `GET /v2/packages` hourly, matching the cadence recommended in the Airalo export.
 - The request includes `Authorization: Bearer <token>` and `Accept: application/json`.
 - Scheduled syncs intentionally use `include=topup` and `limit=100` with pagination instead of the no-limit full-catalog response.
 This keeps serverless memory predictable while still following the Airalo pagination contract.
 - Pagination follows `links.next`, `meta.current_page`, and `meta.last_page`; it does not infer completion from the number of countries returned.